 \begin{proof} We know from \cite[Theorem~1.1]{BaSi} that the resolvent based square function is unbounded on $L^p(\M)$ for $p \ge n^*$.
 This and Corollary \ref{cor1} imply that the Fefferman-Stein maximal inequality fails in the same range.
 Also, since the $R$-boundedness of the set $\{\sqrt{t}\nabla (1+t\Delta)^{-m}:t>0\}$ is false for $p \ge n^*$ by the same argument, we obtain negative result for $S^{exp,\nabla}$ from \cite[Proposition~2.2 and Theorem~4.1]{CO20}. \end{proof}

-\begin{proposition} On $L^p(\M)$ the vertical square function operator $S^{exp,\nabla}$ is bounded if and only if $1~<~p~<~n^*$. \end{proposition} \begin{proof} The proof is a direct consequence of Corollaries \ref{cor1}~and~\ref{cor2}. \end{proof} Note that at this point we do not have any good estimates for the kernel of $\nabla e^{t\Delta}$ on $L^p(\M)$, and hence we do not have any direct proof to show the boundedness of $S^{exp,\nabla}$ on $L^p(\M)$.\\
+\begin{proposition} On $L^p(\M)$, the vertical square function operator $S^{exp,\nabla}$ is bounded if and only if $1~<~p~<~n^*$. \end{proposition} \begin{proof} The proof is a direct consequence of Corollaries \ref{cor1}~and~\ref{cor2}. \end{proof} Note that at this point we do not have any good estimates for the kernel of $\nabla e^{-t\Delta}$ on $L^p(\M)$, and hence we do not have any direct proof to show the boundedness of $S^{exp,\nabla}$ on $L^p(\M)$.\\

 The following theorem is the resolvent based version of the square function in \cite[Theorem~3.1]{CO20}.
 The proof of it follows exactly in the same way as that of \cite[Theorem~3.1]{CO20}, however, the R-boundedness of the resolvent sets require the boundedness of two resolvent based square functions of consecutive exponents.
 We have included the proof here to give an equivalence argument between the semigroup based square functions and the resolvent based square functions.
 Note that this theorem works on a general metric measure space $\Omega$.
 However, on manifolds with ends, the boundedness of square function operators $S^{exp,\nabla}$ and $S^{res,\nabla}_m$ coincide under the assumption that $2m+2\leq \min{n_i}$.
-We have explained this below in Remark \ref{RSF-SSF}.
+We explain this in Remark \ref{RSF-SSF} below.

+In the proof of the below theorem we use the notation of the norm with subscript $p$ to denote the norm with subscript $L^p(\M)$ for simplicity.

 \begin{theorem} Let $p\in(1,\infty)$ and $m\geq1$.
-If $S^{res,\nabla}_m$ and $S^{res,\nabla}_{m+1}$ are bounded on $L^p(\M)$ then the set $\{t\nabla (1+t^2\Delta)^{-m}, t>0\}$ is R-bounded on $L^p(\M).$ \end{theorem}
+If $S^{res,\nabla}_m$ and $S^{res,\nabla}_{m+1}$ are bounded on $L^p(\M)$, then the set $\{t\nabla (1+t^2\Delta)^{-m}, t>0\}$ is R-bounded on $L^p(\M).$ \end{theorem}

 \begin{proof} The proof follows on the same lines of \cite[Theorem 3.1]{CO20}.
 We shall show if $S^{res,\nabla}_m$ and $S^{res,\nabla}_{m+1}$ are bounded on $L^p(\M)$ for some $m$ then $\{t\nabla (1+t^2\Delta)^{-m}, t>0\} $ is R-bounded on $L^p(\M)$.
-Let $t_j\in(0,\infty)$, and $f_j\in L^p(\M)$ for $j=1,...,J$.
+Let $t_j\in(0,\infty)$ and $f_j\in L^p(\M)$ for $j=1,...,J$.
 We begin by estimating the quantity $I:=\E|\sum_j\e_jt_j\nabla(1+t_j^2\Delta)^{-m}f_j|^2$.
-Using the fact that the Rademacher variables are independent we obtain,
+Using the fact that the Rademacher variables are independent we obtain